bk7312/mars-photos/README.md

 - Backend considerations:

   - Currently using route handlers (serverless), to use a BaaS to cache frequently requested manifest/photos data in BE?
 BE would be required to handle user login and saving/favorite images (to consider)

+Note:

+- Perseverance LCAM (Lander Vision System Camera) on sol 0 not available from upstream api